View videoWindows Media Player (wmv)

 Q: What should I do when a fire truck or ambulance is approaching me from behind on an emergency run, with its red lights flashing and siren sounding?

 A: You must yield the right-of-way to the emergency vehicle.
 Pull over to the right (all the way to the curb if practical) and stop parallel to the curb.
-Suggestion: Keep your foot on the brake pedal so the emergency driver can see your brake lights.
+Before pulling back into traffic, be particularly alert for additional emergency vehicles.

 Q: What if I am turning left, and there are cars to my right when the emergency vehicle is coming up behind me?